Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Movie Featuring Gifted Kids (and Adults!)

-Billy Elliot or VHS (R) Recommended
+Billy Elliot or VHS or Instant Video (R) Recommended

 Billy's got problems.
 His dad has scraped together the fees to send him to boxing lessons, but Billy has discovered a different aptitude: a genius for ballet dancing.
 Since admitting to such an activity is tantamount, in this fiercely macho culture, is very bad, Billy keeps it quiet.
-But his teacher, Mrs. Wilkinson , thinks he should audition for ballet school in London...
+But his teacher, Mrs. Wilkinson, thinks he should audition for ballet school in London...

 Dead Poets Society or VHS (PG) Recommended